chrisant996/clink/docs/clink.md

 <br>

-Here is an example line from a clink_inputrc file that binds Alt-Shift-F3 to the Readline `history-substring-search-backward` function;
+Here is an example line from a clink_inputrc file that binds <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>F3</kbd> to the Readline `history-substring-search-backward` function;

 ```
 "\e\e[1;2R": history-substring-search-backward
 ```

+## Discovering Clink key sequences

+An easy way to find the key sequence for any key combination that Clink supports is to use Clink's `echo` command line option.
+Run `clink echo` and then press key combinations; the associated key binding sequence is printed to the console output.

 ## Powershell